open-contracting/standard/standard/docs/en/04_implementation/01_publication_levels.md

 <span class="lead">This section sets out a series of steps towards improving the content, and the technical openness, of contracting data.</lead>

-On the [publication patterns](../publication_patterns) page you will find further information to support you at each stage of implementation
+On the [publication patterns](../publication_patterns) page you will find further information to support you at each stage of implementation.
+The [merging](../merging) page provides details of this key aspect of full OCDS implementation.

 ## Content - what to include